owlbarn/tutorial/book/maths/README.md

 ![Plot of the Error function.](images/maths/example_erf.png "struve"){width=75% #fig:algodiff:erf}

-The error function occurs often in probability, statistics, and partial differential equations describing diffusion.
-In statistics, for nonnegative values of x, the error function has the following interpretation: for a random variable `Y` that is normally distributed with mean 0 and variance 0.5, then `erf x` is the probability that `Y` falls in the range `[-x, x]`.
-(COPY)

 ### Integral Functions

-Owl also provides several special integral functions.
+Besides what we have mentioned so far, Owl also provides several special integral functions.

-The Dawson function is defined as:
+For example, the *Dawson function* is defined as:
 $$D(x) = e^{-x^2}\int_0^x~e^{t^2}dt$$

-And the Fresnel trigonometric integral returns a tuple that contains two parts:
+And the *Fresnel trigonometric integral* returns a tuple that contains two parts:
 $$S(x) = \int_0^x~sin(t^2)dt, C(x) = \int_0^x~cos(t^2)dt.$$

+Just like many otheer special functions, these two types of inegrals are motivated by research in physics, such as the electromagnetic problems.
+They are provided by the `dawsn` and `fresnel` functions in the `Maths` module respecitively.
 We can observe the functions of these integrals with plots.

 ```ocaml